Definitions of Key Terms

 Student Academic Advisement Report (SAAR):

 Student Academic Advisement Reports summarize a student's progress toward graduation, by evaluating the student's completed course work against the requirements of the student's declared degree program.
-Students may request a SAAR through UAccess Student.
+Students may request a SAAR through UAccess Student (link is external).

 Semester or Term: